base-cms/base-cms/packages/marko-web-identity-x/README.md

 Include the `<marko-web-identity-x-form-register>` component to display the register form.

 Include the `<marko-web-identity-x-form-logout>` component to display the logout form.

+Include the `<marko-web-identity-x-form-profile>` component to display the user profile form.

 Include the `<marko-web-identity-x-context>` component where you'd like access to IdentityX context.
 ```marko